Firstly, before I get into it, I want you to consider the following simple fact:

 1) Mix it up

 You know who you are!
 Those of you who do the same form of exercise every time you hit the gym.
-Commonly referred to as cardio queens, you pick a piece of CV equipment, set a familiar incline, run at a familiar speed and for an all too familiar period of time and you do this EVERY DAY.
+Commonly referred to as cardio junkies, you pick a piece of CV equipment, set a familiar incline, run at a familiar speed and for an all too familiar period of time and you do this EVERY DAY.
 Low and behold you don’t see any results.

 Why not try some resistance exercise.
 Start with some machine weights, and work your way to free-weights.
 There are endless variables to your training, try making use of as many as possible to keep your body guessing and illicit some change.
 Vary your time, intensity, type of exercise and resistance.

-2) If you’re in the gym, be in the gym.
+2) If you’re in the gym, be in the gym

 Effort is key – put effort into all that you do in the gym.
 You’re not there to take selfies or play candy crush, you’re here to get results (I assume), so do the time, and then get outta there.